corpus-christi/corpus-christi/doc/develop.md

 CC uses [PostgreSQL](https://www.postgresql.org/).
-You will need access to a Postgres server, which can be a network resource or you can install PostgreSQL on your own machine.
+You will need access to a Postgres server, which can be a network resource, or you can install PostgreSQL on your own machine.

 If you want to install PostgreSQL on your own box, find installers